Curled hairstyles are super trendy right now! So grab your wand and get ready to be inspired!

 Spice up your tresses with voluminous waves and an added radiant shade!
 This swirly blonde works well with your cut that grazes your collarbones.
 It exposes the depth of your natural black base, showing off a dimensional result.

-These purple to pink curls with a side part were created by hairstylist and colorist Patricia Belding of Winnipeg.
+These purple to pink curls with a side part on medium hair were created by hairstylist and colorist Patricia Belding of Winnipeg.
 “This is my take on galaxy hair.
 Deep purples and magenta definitely pair so well together,” explains Belding.

 This curled layered A-line bob was created by hairstylist Nina Monique of Suisun, CA.